SeisoLLC/goat/CONTRIBUTING.md

     ERROR:  Linting failed
     ```

-    Note: Linter env variables must be formatted as <LINTER_CONFIG>, i.e. RUFF_CONFIG, CFN_LINT_CONFIG,
+    Note: Linter env variables must be formatted as <LINTER_CONFIG>, i.e. RUFF_CONFIG, CFN_LINT_CONFIG, etc.,
-    etc., and the values supplied will overwrite the default arguments supplied in the goat.
+    and the values supplied will take precedence over the default autofix or standard arguments supplied in the goat.
+    Any desired autofix arguments must be explicitly supplied as part of the new env variable value.

-4. Autofix is available for certain linters and is enabled by default.
-To disable autofix, use:
+4. Autofix is available for certain linters and can be invoked in two ways:
-   `docker run -e INPUT_AUTO_FIX="false" -v "$PWD:/goat/" --rm <hash>` or
+   1. `docker run -e INPUT_AUTO_FIX="true" -v $PWD:/goat/ -rm <hash>`
-   `pipenv run invoke goat --disable-autofix`
+   2. `pipenv run invoke reformat`

 ### Linter Update Considerations